Microservice-API-Patterns/LakesideMutual/policy-management-backend/README.md

 Warnings about a `java.net.ConnectException: Connection refused` can safely be ignored.
 See the [FAQ](../FAQ.md#im-getting-a-connection-refused-connect-exception-on-startup) for details.

-## Springfox
+## Springdoc Open API documentation
-[Springfox](https://github.com/springfox/springfox) is an automated JSON API documentation tool for APIs built with Spring.
-To access the Springfox documentation for the Policy Management backend, go to [http://localhost:8090/swagger-ui/](http://localhost:8090/swagger-ui/).
-The native Swagger file is available at [http://localhost:8090/v2/api-docs](http://localhost:8090/v2/api-docs).
+[Springdoc](https://springdoc.org/) is an automated JSON API documentation tool for APIs built with Spring.
+To access the documentation for the Policy Management backend, go to [http://localhost:8090/swagger-ui/index.html](http://localhost:8090/swagger-ui/index.html).
+The native Swagger file is available at [http://localhost:8090/v3/api-docs](http://localhost:8090/v3/api-docs).

 ## Testing
 To run the automated tests for the Policy Management backend, right-click on the project in the Spring Tool